Skip to content

 Learning Outcomes:

-• Prepare students to advance into a possible hospitality career
+• Prepare students to advance in a possible hospitality career.

 This course approaches hospitality human resource management as a decision making process that affects the performance, quality, and legal compliance of the hospitality business as a whole.
 Beginning with a foundation of the hospitality industry, employment law, and HR policies, the coverage includes recruitment, training, compensation, performance appraisal, environmental and safety concerns, ethics and social responsibility, and special issues.
 Prerequisite: MNGT 3113